syrisk/bsidesleedsbadge26/hackedoriginal/README.md

   infinity, two nuclear variants, police) until you beat the games.
 The gates are removed; every animation is in the cycle from first boot.
 - **Two-player Find the Sequence removed** — its menu entry is deleted so the linker strips the code.
-This is what pays for Drumline (see *Flash budget*).
+This is what pays for GuitarZero (see *Flash budget*).
 The right-eye **red** pad therefore does nothing in the menu — that’s intentional, not a fault.
-- Game wins are still recorded to EEPROM (including a new bit for Drumline), they just no longer gate anything.
+- Game wins are still recorded to EEPROM (including a new bit for GuitarZero), they just no longer gate anything.

 ## Controls